-The reason why they asked us to join them for dinner was to share our stories and how we got to where we are.
+The reason why they asked us to join them for dinner was to share inspiring hiking quotes and travel stories -and how we got to where we are.
 It was a great opportunity to talk with these kids about travel and how cool it is to explore the world!
 Also, connecting with them and learning their stories.

 Do you remember that at the beginning of the post I told you that we discovered something awesome?